Module overview

 Syllabus

-This module begins in semester 2, with four formative small group tutorials, during which you will develop a log frame research proposal for your project.
-This will be discussed with your project supervisors.
-Following approval of your risk assessment (and ethical approval, if required) data collection for your project will then begin.
+This module begins in semester 2, with the development of a research proposal.
+Following approval of your risk assessment and also ethical approval, data collection for your project will then begin.

 The project will be linked to on-going conservation science at Marwell Wildlife, and may involve the acquisition of new data, the analysis of existing data in a novel way, or the development and testing of a new method.
 The project is expected to lead to results which are publishable in the peer-reviewed scientific literature, and outcomes which have a material effect on applied conservation work.